Mars Rover Science Mission Assay

 Project Overview

 As Mars Rover Team Leader, I am currently designing and manufacturing an automated electromechanical soil harvesting and testing subsystem for the 2026 University Rover Challenge (URC).
-My work focuses on the mechanical and electromechanical design required to reliably collect soil, transfer it through the system, and run assays targeting metabolic activity, lipids, proteins, and amino acids.
+My work focuses on the mechanical and electromechanical design required to reliably collect soil, transfer it through the system, and run assays targeting metabolic activity, proteins, and amino acids.
 There are two sides of the assembly to prevent cross-contamination between sampling sites.

 Soil is collected using an auger-style drill bit with a carbide cutting tip housed inside a close-tolerance stainless-steel tube.
 Finding a tube with the exact inner diameter and wall thickness I needed was a major design challenge.
 I was nearly at the point of machining a custom tube before I found the perfect off-the-shelf option.
 The configuration is designed to handle hard, compacted desert soil.
 To deal with the extreme torque generated during drilling, I designed a mechanical clamp to rigidly secure the tube in place while the interior drill bit rotates.
 The clamp uses four bolts for strength and redundancy.